 Collates all of the annotated links to the datasets and tools from Section 1, to make them available in one place.

-Lists and new research studies and relevant reports published since 2020.
+Lists, by year and by subject, research studies and relevant reports published since 2020.

 Describes the legal and policy context in which the science and applications to inform water management are implemented.

 Identifies key players in the science-to-applications (aka research-to-operations, or R2O) chain in the basin, and provides links to homepages and other resources.

 Provides a very brief introduction to the Colorado River and the challenges that have emerged in the 21st century.